 Lever 1: Your Keywords

-Keywords are the most important part of the SEO process.
+Keywords are the most important part of the on-page SEO process.
 They tell what your content is about, what services you offer, and so on.
 These are the words that, when a searcher types something into Google, make your page eligible as a result.
 Keyword selection is a huge topic (and one we handle for our customers!), but, in general, you should figure out the keywords that people would use to find your site and repeat them throughout your content, topics, and headings.
 Use them contextually and generously, but not superfluously — make them seem as though they naturally flow within your content, instead of stamping them in your user’s eyeballs.
+But on-page SEO isn’t JUST about keywords.

 Lever 2: Your Title Tags

-Title tags are what pop up on the topmost tab of a browser page.
+Title tags are a super important part of on-page SEO.
+They are what pop up on the topmost tab of a browser page.
 They are the first words that appear in search results and on the ads of your site.
 In addition to your title (obviously), title tags should include keywords.
 A succinct title, one that will fit on a tab and on a Google search result, is usually around 75 characters.

 Lever 3: Metadata